How expensive is it to study in Sweden?

 All students in Sweden need to buy their own textbooks and on average spend 750 SEK/month for this purpose.

 Students usually join the local student union for a small membership fee.
 This gives you access to various student activities and student discounts.
-Fees range from SEK 50-350 per semester, depending on the union.
+Fees range from SEK 50 to SEK 350 per semester, depending on the union.

 The cost of healthcare for international students varies depending on whether you are an EU/EEA/Swiss citizen or not as well as the duration of your studies in Sweden.

-Are you interested in getting more information about studying abroad in Sweden?
-Sign up for Study in Sweden's newsletter.
+Are you interested in getting more information about budgeting for living costs in Sweden?
+Click on the link below!

 Learn more about how to study in Sweden: